-- Wake at sunrise for your free yoga lesson in the gardens (Wed-Sun only)
+- Wake up in time for a 10.30am free yoga lesson in the gardens (Wed-Sun only)

 - If you're here from May to September, take a whale shark tour; this is one of the few places in the world where you can swim with these harmless gentle giants